noughtmare/interact_ackermann/README.md

 The C implementation of interaction nets requires [GJAlloc](https://github.com/arneg/GJAlloc) to be installed.

-Then just run `./bench.sh`, that will compile, run and time the programs.
+Then just run `./bench.sh`.
+That will compile, run and time the programs.

 ## Current results